jebcarter-space/story-mode/# The Dark Beginning.md

 Your eyes scanned the words.
 They were dense, the sentences winding together like a puzzle, but the meaning was clear: a warning, a promise.
 It spoke of truths buried deep, of doors that should not be opened, of knowledge that could remake a man—or unmake him entirely.

 You lifted your gaze to meet his.
 He had not moved, his face still carefully neutral, but

+**Oracle:** Does he confess the dark truth?
+**Answer:** Yes *(18)*
+**Keywords:** son, twisted
+**Interpretation:** Definitely, with son energy surrounding this and twisted implications.

+his eyes held something darker now—something knowing.
+"You understand," he said quietly, almost testing the words himself as he spoke them.
+"You understand what this means."

+You nodded slowly.
+"I think so."

+His lips curled into something that was not quite a smile.
+"Then you understand why I don't waste time with idle talk."
+He closed the book with a soft thud and leaned back again, studying you with an almost clinical interest.
+"You're here because you're looking for something dangerous.
+Something... twisted."

+The word hung between you, heavy with implication.

+"But," he continued, voice dropping lower, "I think you already suspected that.
+Didn't you?"

+You didn't answer immediately.
+Instead, you let the silence stretch between you, feeling his gaze press down on you like a weight.
+The air in the room seemed to grow stiller, as if the very walls were holding their breath.

+Finally, you nodded.
+"Yes."

+His face did not change, but something flickered across his features—approval, perhaps.
+Or satisfaction.
+He nodded once, as if confirming something to himself, and leaned forward again.

+"Good," he said softly.
+"Then let's begin."

+He reached for his cigarette again, took a long drag, and exhaled slowly.
+The smoke curled between you like a living thing, thick and heavy in the still air.

+"You're not the first to come here looking for answers," he said.
+"But you are the first in a long time to admit what you're really seeking."
+His fingers traced the edge of the ashtray, leaving another smudge of ash.
+"That tells me something about you."

+You waited, feeling the weight of his words, the significance of his gaze.

+"You're strong," he continued.
+"Not just physically—though I suspect you are that too—but mentally.
+You didn't flinch when I showed you that passage.
+You didn't recoil when I called what you seek